-How to Publish Your Game In China
+How To Publish Your Game In China

 Game Content Requirements & Restrictions

-In order to accept revenue, your game must be approved by SARFT, which has a detailed list of content restrictions your game must meet to be approved.
+In order to accept revenue, your game must be approved by the NPPA, which has a detailed list of content restrictions your game must meet to be approved.
+Overseas game developers and publishers often end up making a number of changes to their games to meet the Chinese censors’ approval.

-Link: Content Restrictions For Apps In China (2020)
+Link: Content Restrictions for Games and Apps in China (2020)

+In 2019, a few additional clarifications were given along with the new submission process:

 - No more mahjong or poker games.
 At least for the time being.
 Thousands have already flooded the market and are widely seen as encouraging gambling.

-- No corpses, skeletons, pools of blood, or blood of any kind in any color.
+- No corpses, skeletons, zombies, vampires, pools of blood, or blood of any kind in any color.
 When a character or player is killed, they should simply disappear.
+Changing the color of blood will no longer be enough.

 - No collecting of concubines and wives, no matter how historically accurate they may be in your feudal China game.